angular/angular/aio/content/guide/component-overview.md

 ## Declaring a component's styles

-Declare component styles uses for its template in one of two ways:
+Declare component styles used for its template in one of two ways:
 By referencing an external file, or directly within the component.

 To declare the styles for a component in a separate file, add a `styleUrls` property to the `@Component` decorator.